 What is the best way to store and treat eggs before incubation?
 How does incubation temperature influence the development of the embryo?
 And what are the best practices during the hatching phase?
 In the last two decades knowledge about incubation has been increased, but still numerous new questions and doubts are present.
-In the course ‘Incubation biology and hatchery management’, new insights from research and developments in the field are presented.
-The programme is an excellent opportunity to deepen your knowledge and understanding of incubation biology and hatchery
+In this course new insights from research and developments in the field are presented.
+The programme is an excellent opportunity to deepen your knowledge and understanding of incubation biology and hatchery management.

 The course is aiming at enriching knowledge of professionals (academic level) and is intended for hatchery managers, poultry biologists, incubator manufacturers, engineers, poultry breeding companies, technical managers of poultry integration companies, veterinarians, researchers and teachers in poultry science.
 Furthermore, participants from the supplying industry and governments are welcome in this course.